Run in parallel¶

 # run as parallel set of cases

-# by default uses one less than the number of physical processors at one time, use setting "processors"
+# by default uses two less than the number of physical processors at one time, use setting "processors"

 # NOTE for parallel runs case_info_files is a list, one for each case run